plundell/q-repo-unofficial/README.md

 # Q Unofficial Repo
-This is a list of 3rd party apps for use on the [Q Music Player](https://qmusicplayer.com).
+This is a list of **unofficial** 3rd party apps for use on the [Q Music Player](https://qmusicplayer.com).

-All apps on this list can have been created by anyone, use at your own peril.
+Apps on this list can have been created by anyone, use at your own peril.
 If you want your app included, [email us](mailto:qmusicplayer@protonmail.com).

 The repo itself and the apps listed within are *seperate* and *optional* from the Q operating system.
 The repo can be installed on your Q by virtue of being listed in [q-repos-main](https://github.com/plundell/q-repos-main).